nawazhoss/Diocese-Income-Analysis/README.md

 - Energy Footprint Tool and Energy Toolkit
 - Fresh Expressions of Church

-While these are all valuable areas of study, this project specifically concentrates on the Church's financial performance aggregated to diocesan level.
-It explores the
+While these are all valuable areas of study, this project analyzes financial trends across Church of England dioceses over a 10-year period, examining income and expenditure patterns to identify key insights and regional variations.
-**sources of income**, **areas of expenditure**, and **Church attendance**.

 The goal is to help a congregation to see how their contributions create ministry impact while maintaining the financial transparency that builds trust and accountability.
 This is achieved through visualizations, and interactive tools.